SmogDr/edar_coursebook/docs/02-rprog1.md

 Popular open source licenses for R and R packages include the GPL and MIT licenses.

-> “Making Linux GPL'd was definitely the best thing I ever did.” -- Linus Torvalds
+> <span style="color: blue;"> “Making Linux GPL'd was definitely the best thing I ever did.” -- Linus Torvalds </span>

 In practice, this means that, once you are familiar with the software, you can dig deeply into the code to figure out exactly how it's performing certain